 Watch Bob with Newmont Slate Company demonstrate how the lightweight slate hook system is installed here.

-Brian Chalsma takes us for a quick tour at the roofline of the newly replaced slate roof with beautiful copper valleys and pipe collars.
-Watch it here.
+Brian Chalsma takes us for a quick tour at the roofline of the newly replaced slate roof with beautiful copper valleys and pipe collars in the video below.